IDS6145-Fall2019/assignment1-anecaise/model/behavior_diagram.md

 ![Activity Diagram](/images/Activity_Diagram.png)

 The step then goes through a similar process.
 Every time sequence, the step position is increased by 1.
 When the step reaches the final position (numbers of steps + 1), the passenger exits the system at the upper plate.
 Data is logged and the step resets.

+Please see the [*Sequence Diagram*](/model/sequence_diagram.md) for an overview of this system's workflow with multiple passengers in the queue.